 Now to reduce the CNC parts cost in the finishing phase of the part’s production, you can:

 Choose Appropriate Materials

 Because different applications call for different kinds of treatment or none at all, choosing appropriate materials for components also significantly reduces the costs associated with surface treatment.
-As a result, you should always give plenty of careful thought to the question of which material is best suited for a particular endeavor before making your choice.
+Before making a choice, it is crucial to carefully consider which material is most suitable for a specific endeavor.

 Complete an Appropriate Component Design